 Since Ekofood sells its products globally, we are interested in the food regulations and systems of each country.
 But selling organic products is requiring of special certifications.
 Organic food is the product of a farming system which avoids the use of man-made fertilizers, pesticides; growth regulators and livestock feed additives.
 Irradiation and the use of genetically modified organisms (GMOs) or products produced from or by GMOs are generally prohibited by organic legislation.
 Organic certification has different rules for each country.
 From seed to plant, from plant to fruit, you should save the organic chain to achieve organic product.

 What is special with USDA ORGANIC?

 If you want to sell Organic Products to the USA, you have to obey certain rules while producing them.
 The National Organic Program (NOP) develops these rules & regulations for the production, handling, labeling, and enforcement of all USDA organic products.
 This process, referred to as rulemaking, involves input from the National Organic Standards Board and the public.

 Here at Ekofood, we have obtained both the EU Organic Certificate, as well as the USDA Organic Certificate.
 We have over 20 products with both certifications.

 What is SEDEX and social responsibility?

-Big or developing companies have to obey some rules related to labor rights and social and environmental responsibilities.
-Ekofood has a system that regulates these manners called Smeta 4 Pillar (Sedex Members Ethical Trade Audit) and we are well implementing these rules for us (our workers and the environment that we live) first and we consider it globally.
+Both large and developing companies have to obey some rules related to labor rights, social and environmental responsibilities.
+Ekofood has a system that regulates these manners called Smeta 4 Pillar (Sedex Members Ethical Trade Audit) and we are well implementing these rules for our workers.

 SMETA is an audit methodology, providing a compilation of best practice ethical audit techniques.
 It is designed to help auditors conduct high quality audits that encompass all aspects of responsible business practice, covering Sedex’s four pillars of Labour, Health and Safety, Environment and Business Ethics.